kyuupichan/electrumx/docs/protocol-methods.md

     * *ssl_port*

       An integer.
-Omit or set to :const:`null` if SSL connectivity is not provided.
+Omit or set to `null` if SSL connectivity is not provided.

     * *tcp_port*

       An integer.
-Omit or set to :const:`null` if TCP connectivity is not provided.
+Omit or set to `null` if TCP connectivity is not provided.

     A server should ignore information provided about any host other